HamzaHandanagic/SolidPrinciplesInCSharp/README.md

 ## Open/Closed Principle (OCP)

+Definition: Software entities should be open for extension but closed for modification.

 The Open/Closed Principle (OCP), defined by Bertrand Meyer in 1988, states that software entities (such as classes, modules, methods) should be open for extension but closed for modification.
 You should be able to extend the behavior of a module without altering its source code.
 This principle promotes the use of abstraction and polymorphism to achieve flexibility and avoid modifying existing, working code.

 We should strive to write a code that doesn’t require modification every time a customer changes its request.
 It's OK to modify the functions/classes to do that, especially for simpler functions but as complexity grows Open/Closed Principle applied is useful.
 Less we need to change source of our code there is less chance to introduce new bugs to our code.
 If you want to add new functionality to your existing code and you have to modify it before you add the new functionality, then you are not following the open-closed principle.
 Code that is open for extension is usually abstract.
 There should be fine balance between concreteness and abstraction.